Minor in Film Studies

 Available for students starting in September 2018.

 If you choose a Minor in Film Studies you will study a wide range of films from different periods and countries, including work by key directors including Alfred Hitchcock, Jean Renoir and Steven Spielberg.
 You will also develop an appreciation of different film cultures and film-making traditions including Hollywood, European and world cinemas.

 In your first year you will learn how to ‘read’ film texts from a range of critical perspectives including formalism, authorship and genre.
 You will focus particularly on American cinema (‘Hollywood’), which is culturally and economically the most dominant mode of film practice in the world.

 You will build on the first year American Film and Visual Culture module, studying more recent Hollywood films and film-making.
 You will also extend your historical knowledge and understanding of film by looking at different examples of world cinema.

 You will be able to choose from specialised modules in which you will explore in depth aspects of cinema and television.

-Choose one or two option modules from:
+Choose 1 option module from: